The LGBTQ+ Track

 Finding help can be a challenge for LGBTQ+ individuals.
 Past experiences and current social stigmas may prevent members of the LGBTQ+ community from seeking help.
 The LGBTQ+ track at High Focus Centers offers a welcoming, safe environment for recovery and personal growth.

 High Focus Centers offers programs custom tailored to address the challenges faced by the LGBTQ+ community.
 We offer adult psychiatric services and co-occurring disorder services at our Cherry Hill, NJ location.
-Both adult psychiatric and adolescent psychiatric services are available at our Paramus, NJ location.
-Contact us to learn more about our LGBTQ+ program .
+Both adult psychiatric and adolescent psychiatric services are available at our Lawrenceville, NJ and Paramus, NJ locations.
+Contact us to learn more about our LGBTQ+ program.